railsfactory-abhiram/slate/source/index.html.md

 Parameter | Description | Required/Optional
 --------- | ----------- |------------------
-api_key   | api_key got while registering the application with Connect4health | Required
+api-key   | api-key got while registering the application with Connect4health | Required
           | Example API Key: 8eb68e28cda407158cf9a8064bdd5351
-api_secret| api_secret got while registering the application with Connect4health | Required
+api-secret| api-secret got while registering the application with Connect4health | Required
           | Example API Secret: b19fszzt9e2z4wpu87r09zy58

 In Response, Access_token will be provided, with success message, this means that the app and user has been authorized successfully.
-This access token should be used in further requests along with api_key and api_secret.
+This access token should be used in further requests along with api-key and api-secret.

 # Tickets